helium/HIP/0024-transfer-percentage-of-hotspot.md

 the ownership of the network nodes to be broken down into smaller pieces that can be transferred between network participants as necessary.

-Much of Helium's network growth is fueled by informal agreements in which hosting is exchanged for a percentage of a hotspot's revenue stream.
-This ability will catalyze the growth of the Helium Network by actualizing the host-owner relationship at the blockchain level.
+This further decentralization will catalyze the growth of the Helium Network in various ways.
+Primarily, growth will be catalyzed by actualizing the host-owner relationship at the blockchain level.

 This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks that are currently necessary to maintain a host-owner relationship.
 For example,